HackerYou/HYFallBootcamp2014/3-JavaScript/week6/day3/4-api_exercise.md

 #API Exercise

 Today we're going to build a small JavaScript app that uses the Rijksmuseum API to search for artwork.
-Open up `app.js` in Sublime Text and `index.html` in Chrome.
+Download the starter files in [art-app-start.zip](art-app-start.zip) and open up `app.js` in Sublime Text and `index.html` in Chrome.

 #Phase 1: Art with Monkeys